Wills are a common way for Virginia residents to take control of how the state divides their assets when they die.

-If you die without creating a will, then the Commonwealth of Virginia will make the decision of what relatives will receive your property.
-Furthermore, who your property will pass to without a will depends on what relatives are alive when you die.
+If you die without creating a will, the Commonwealth of Virginia will make the decision of what relatives will receive your property.

 Ultimately, by creating a will in Virginia you can properly distribute your property and handle other important matters in the event of your death.